Whether you call it Dirt Pudding, Oreo Dirt Dessert, or Dirt Cake, this no-bake dessert brings joy wherever it goes!

 - Fold the pudding in, beating on low speed until well combined.
 Stir in whipped topping.

-- If you're using a large play pail to serve the pudding, you might want to place the whipped topping lid upside down in the bottom.
+- If you're using a large pail to serve the pudding (8 inches or taller), place the whipped topping lid upside down in the bottom.
 This shortens the pail and makes it so the pudding will go all the way up to the top.
-Place a layer of Oreos at the bottom.
-Put a layer of the pudding mixture over top.
-Repeat until both are gone, beginning and ending with the Oreos.
+Place a layer of pudding at the bottom, followed by a layer of the Oreo mixture.
+Repeat layers until both are gone, ending with the Oreos.
 Arrange gummy worms on top.
-Refrigerate for at least 3 hours or overnight.
+Refrigerate for at least 4 hours or overnight.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.